 Please note the following:

-This is the exact same amount we calculated using the other method in last week’s blog.
+This is the exact same amount we calculated using the other method in our blog on calculating present value.

 Each month, your payment (the cash column) is split between expense (the expense column) and liability reduction (the liability reduction column).
 To illustrate, your total payment of $1,050 in period 2 is allocated as $515 in expense and $535 in liability reduction.